BuonHobo/tesi-triennale/Content/What model we came up with.md

 Movement speed is also a risk value, and it intuitively depends on how fast the robot is carrying out its task.

 Impact probability is a risk value that depends on how likely it is for the human and robot to be in each other's way.
-It depends on things like distance, but most importantly it depends on
+It depends on things like distance, but most importantly it depends on which tasks are being carried out at the same time.
+This is the value that most closely translates to exposure.
+Impact probability is high not only if human and robot are close together, but most importantly, it's high if they're accomplishing a strictly collaborative task.

+The last risk value is human uncertainty.
+This value represents the concept of avoidance (along with geometry risk and movement speed) and it is higher when the system is less certain about the human's movement or intention.
+As an example, human uncertainty is higher when the operator is walking rather than when it's standing still.
+More importantly, human uncertainty can also encapsulate finer concepts such as human awareness of human expertise.
+If the operator is known to be aware of the robot moving next to them, then we can assume the uncertainty to be lower.
+Likewise, if the operator is experienced, we can assume their uncertainty to be lower.

 ### Considerations
+As stated above, the impact probability and human uncertainty values depend heavily what we know about the operator, like what is he doing or how experienced he is.

 ## Qualities of the model